Emotional Decisions Cloud Judgement

 There’s a tale that the English air force, during World War II, advised their pilots that the first step in a fatal emergency was to stop and wind their watches.
 It’s next to impossible to find any evidence of this online, but the moral of the story, apocryphal or no, applies here.
 The watch-winding acts as a shortcut past emotional response.
 If the pilot could be trained to push past the natural emotional reaction of being fired upon by winding his watch, he could then make an informed, logical decision pertaining to properly landing the aircraft or, at the very least, scuttling it without losing his life.

-When it comes to IT services marketing, you’re certainly not going to experience Germans bombing your progress in a darkened sky over the English Channel.
-But, you’ll find certain endeavors blow up in your face… and it will make you angry.
-Don’t give into that anger, because you’ll make rash decisions which end up aiding the competition against you.
+When it comes to IT services marketing, no software integration solutions company, or any other IT solutions company, would experience Germans bombing their progress in a darkened sky over the English Channel.
+But, they will find certain endeavors blow up in their face… and it will make them angry.
+It is important to remember to not give into that anger, because you’ll make rash decisions which end up aiding the competition against you.
 What makes more sense is to stay several steps ahead of the competition, so that when emotional bombs explode in the path of your established IT flight plan, you’re not blown off course.
 You have to know that situations of panic are on the horizon so that they don’t knock you away from your goals when they come.
 You don’t want to make an emotional decision on an issue that isn’t emotional.
 Allowing yourself to be angered by competition, which is trying to goad you into stupidity, will do nothing positive for your IT services model.